a11y-reviews/a11y.reviews/index.md

 ### Dev.to

+31 January 2019.
 Dev.to lets users author their content via Markdown, so they are able to use all of its structuring and semantic features (e.g. regarding headline hierarchy, quotes, images, lists).

 The overall interface contains many links without accessible names, some of them apparently only existing to enlarge the click area - see the article teaser listing.
 Said teaser listing also infinite scrolling.